n42r/n42r.github.io/_posts/2026-09-15-designing-for-amnesia.md

 It got boring.
 Boring in the best way: fewer surprises, fewer interventions, less rework, lower variance between sessions.
 Cross-model session replacement became a normal operating mode — I destroy the agent at the end of every session and start fresh the next day, sometimes with a different model entirely.

 The documentation structure that emerged from this wasn't unique.
-I later came across OpenAI's February 2026 OpenAI's February 2026 ["Harness engineering" case study](https://openai.com/index/harness-engineering/) post.
+I later came across OpenAI's February 2026 ["Harness engineering" case study](https://openai.com/index/harness-engineering/) post.
 They had arrived at the same pattern: a short AGENTS.md used as a map rather than an encyclopedia, a structured `docs/` directory as the system of record, progressive disclosure.
 What I did on a €20/month budget in a regulated healthcare domain, they did at scale.

 The simplest way to test your codebase for amnesia resistance: give a fresh agent one real task, say nothing else, and watch where it gets lost.
 Then fix that.
 Repeat with a different model.
 When it stops getting lost, you're done — for now.